You are here

 Prerequisite(s): IT 101

 The security of electronically shared information is critical to organizational success.
 Increased connectivity is enabling to business, but is also enabling to unintentional entry of errors as well as intentional theft, modification and destruction of organizational data.
 This course will present an overview of information security management issues that must be addressed by organizations in today's ubiquitously networked environments.
-Specifically, we will delve into information security risks and related protection of data, networks and application software.
-In addition, we will cover computer forensics issues, including discussion on what organizations can do to collect evidence from various types of computer systems that might be employed to commit a crime, how to manage computer crime investigations and how to preserve evidence from various platforms including mobile devices.
+Specifically, the course will delve into information security risks and related protection of data, networks and application software.
+In addition, the course will cover computer forensics issues, including discussion on what organizations can do to collect evidence from various types of computer systems that might be employed to commit a crime, how to manage computer crime investigations, and how to preserve evidence from various platforms including mobile devices.